wxt-dev/wxt/CONTRIBUTING.md

 pnpm docs:dev
 ```

+## Updating Docs

+Documentation is written with VitePress, and is located in the `docs/` directory.

+The API reference is generated from JSDoc comments in the source code.
+If there's a typo or change you want to make in there, you'll need to update the source code instead of a file in the `docs/` directory.

 ## Testing

 WXT has unit and E2E tests.
-When making a change or adding a feature, make sure to update the tests or add new ones.
+When making a change or adding a feature, make sure to update the tests or add new ones, if they exist.

+> If they don't exist, feel free to create them, but that's a lot for a one-time contributor.
+A maintainer might add them to your PR though.

 To run tests for a specific file, add the filename at the end of the test command: